 - STEP 3- Draw a line on the board at the cut-off point - long enough for sighting, position the board against the miter gauge face.
 Align cut-off point with Exact-I-Cut indicator. - STEP 4- Firmly hold the board in this position.
 (A hold down clamp is recommended for greater accuracy).
 Turn on the saw motor. - STEP 5 Guide the board through the blade. - STEP 6 Turn the motor "OFF".
-Wait for the blade to stop before removing the boards and returning the miter gauge to the starting position. - STEP 7- Press ELEV key.
-Press number key 0 lower automatically until is is even with the table.
+Wait for the blade to stop before removing the boards and returning the miter gauge to the starting position. - STEP 7- Press O Press ACT The blade will lower automatically until is is even with the table.